kitsudaiki/libKitsunemimiPersistence/README.md

 ## Description

+**IMPORTANT: This library is deprecated.
+Most parts are moved to https://github.com/kitsudaiki/libKitsunemimiCommon**

 This library contains all my functions for interactions with the storage.
 At the moment its the smalest of my projects and only contains functionality to read, modify and write binaray- and text- files, handle an sqlite3-database and write log-files.

 ### Content Overview